imperiorhackers9934/MPlayer/README.md

 # MPlayer

-MPlayer is a multimedia player application designed to offer a flexible, efficient, and user-friendly experience for playing audio and video files.
+MPlayer is a multimedia player application designed to offer a flexible, efficient, and user-friendly experience for playing audio files.
 This repository contains the source code, resources, and documentation needed to build and run MPlayer.

 ## Features